Frequency-doubled scattering of symmetry-breaking surface-state electrons on liquid Helium: Abstract

 \section{Abstract}

-Frequency-doubling is one of important ways to obtain high-frequency electromagnetic radiations, and is usually realized by using various nonlinear optical effects in crystals.
-Here, we propose an alternative approach to implement such a process with the surface-state electrons on the liquid Helium.
-Due to the symmetry-broken eigenstates of electrons, we show that the like-Rabi oscillations between two levels of the surface-state electrons could be realized {\it beyond the usual resonant drivings}.
-Consequently, an electromagnetic field with the doubled frequency of the applied driving is remarkably radiated.
-Importantly, such an frequency-doubling effect could be utilized to generate high-frequency microwave radiations, up to Terahertz (THz) ones.
+Any systems with symmetry-breaking eigenstates can effectively radiate photons with doubled frequency of the incident light, which is known as the second harmonic generation.
+Here, we study the second-order nonlinear effects with the system of surface-state electrons on liquid Helium.
+Due to the symmetry-breaking eigenstates, we show that a {\it Rabi oscillation} between two levels of the surface-state electrons can be realized beyond the usual resonant driving.
+Consequently, an electromagnetic field with the doubled frequency of the applied driving could be effectively radiated.
+This can be regarded as a frequency-doubled fluorescence, and interestingly, it works in the unusual Terahertz range.